You are here

 Lilac borer (Podosesia syringae), also known as ash borer, is a clear-wing moth that is native to North America and widespread in the U.S. The larvae tunnel into the trunks and lower branches of lilac, ash, and privet.
 Trees stressed by drought, injury, or recent transplanting are especially susceptible to borers.

-The forecast above is a real-time, high-resolution forecast which estimates the appropriate time to spray pesticides to prevent infestation by lilac borer.
+For specific information on preferred treatment options in your region, we recommend contacting your local extension agent.
+The forecast above is a real-time, high-resolution forecast which estimates the appropriate time to treat in order to prevent infestation by lilac borer.
 Adult lilac borers overwinter in the heartwood of trees, then emerge in early summer.
 Trunk sprays should take place preceding or coinciding with adult emergence and subsequent egg hatch to kill larvae before they enter trunks.
 Adult emergence begins around 500 Accumulated Growing Degree Days (AGDD) and continues until approximately 1,400 AGDDs; sprays should be implemented for this entire duration.
 The Pheno Forecast map indicates when sprays should occur to control lilac borer.
 AGDDs are accumulated from a base temperature of 50oF.

 Source: Potter and Timmins (1983)